Confidentiality: Clinical and counseling psychology

-The ethical principle of confidentiality requires that information shared by a client with a therapist in the course of treatment is not shared with others.
-This principle bolsters the therapeutic alliance, as it promotes an environment of trust.
+The ethical principle of confidentiality requires that information shared by a client with a therapist isn't shared without consent, and that the sharing of information would be guided by ETHIC Model: Examining professional values, after thinking about ethical standards of the certifying association, hypothesize about different courses of action and possible consequences, identifying how it and to whom will it be beneficial per professional standards, and after consulting with supervisor and colleagues.
+Confidentiality principle bolsters the therapeutic alliance, as it promotes an environment of trust.
 There are important exceptions to confidentiality, namely where it conflicts with the clinician's duty to warn or duty to protect.
 This includes instances of suicidal behavior or homicidal plans, child abuse, elder abuse and dependent adult abuse.
-Recently, confidentiality laws have been changed so that doctors and nurses face strict penalties if they breach confidentiality.
+Information shared by a client with a therapist is considered as privileged communication, however in certain cases and based on certain provinces and states they are negated, it is determined by the use of negative and positive freedom.

 Commercial confidentiality

 Some legal jurisdictions recognise a category of commercial confidentiality whereby a business may withhold information on the basis of perceived harm to "commercial interests".
-For example: soft drink giant Coca-Cola's main syrup formula remains a trade secret.
+For example, Coca-Cola's main syrup formula remains a trade secret.

 Banking confidentiality

+Banking secrecy, alternatively known as financial privacy, banking discretion, or bank safety, is a conditional agreement between a bank and its clients that all foregoing activities remain secure, confidential, and private.
+Most often associated with banking in Switzerland, banking secrecy is prevalent in Luxembourg, Monaco, Hong Kong, Singapore, Ireland, and Lebanon, among other off-shore banking institutions.

+Also known as bank–client confidentiality or banker–client privilege, the practice was started by Italian merchants during the 1600s near Northern Italy (a region that would become the Italian-speaking region of Switzerland).

 Public policy concerns

 Confidentiality agreements that "seal" litigation settlements are not uncommon, but this can leave regulators and society ignorant of public hazards.
 In the U.S. state of Washington, for example, journalists discovered that about two dozen medical malpractice cases had been improperly sealed by judges, leading to improperly weak discipline by the state Department of Health.
 In the 1990s and early 2000s, the Catholic sexual abuse scandal involved a number of confidentiality agreements with victims.
 Some states have passed laws that limit confidentiality.
 For example, in 1990 Florida passed a 'Sunshine in Litigation' law that limits confidentiality from concealing public hazards.
 Washington state, Texas, Arkansas, and Louisiana have laws limiting confidentiality as well, although judicial interpretation has weakened the application of these types of laws.
 In the U.S. Congress, a similar federal Sunshine in Litigation Act has been proposed but not passed in 2009, 2011, 2014, and 2015.